-- The 2011 American Academy of Neurology (AAN) guidelines, which were reaffirmed in 2016, recommend the following: - If clinically appropriate, pregabalin should be offered for treatment.
+- The 2011 American Academy of Neurology (AAN) guidelines, which were reaffirmed in 2016, recommend the following: If clinically appropriate, pregabalin should be offered for treatment.
 Gabapentin and sodium valproate are other anticonvulsants that should be considered for treatment (Bril et al 2011). - Amitriptyline, venlafaxine, and duloxetine should be considered for treatment; there is insufficient evidence available to recommend one of these agents over another.
-Combination therapy with venlafaxine and gabapentin may be utilized for a better response. - The opioids, dextromethorphan, morphine sulfate, tramadol, and oxycodone should be considered for treatment; there is insufficient evidence available to recommend one of these agents over another. - With regards to other pharmacologic options, capsaicin and isosorbide dinitrate spray should be considered for treatment, while lidocaine patch may be considered. - The 2018 American Diabetes Association (ADA) guideline acknowledges the lack of quality of life outcomes and recommends that treatment decisions follow a trial-and-error approach (ADA 2018).
+Combination therapy with venlafaxine and gabapentin may be utilized for a better response. - The opioids, dextromethorphan, morphine sulfate, tramadol, and oxycodone should be considered for treatment; there is insufficient evidence available to recommend one of these agents over another. - With regards to other pharmacologic options, capsaicin and isosorbide dinitrate spray should be considered for treatment, while lidocaine patch may be considered. - The 2019 American Diabetes Association (ADA) guideline acknowledges the lack of guality of life outcomes and recommends that treatment decisions follow a trial-and-error approach (ADA 2019).

-This information is considered confidential and proprietary to OptumRx.
+Page 6 of 12 This information is considered confidential and proprietary to OptumRx.
 It is intended for internal use only and should be disseminated only to authorized recipients.
 The contents of the therapeutic class overviews on this website ("Content") are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Patients should always seek the advice of a physician or other qualified health provider with any questions regarding a medical condition.
-Clinicians should refer to the full prescribing information and published resources when making medical decisions.
+Clinicians should refer to the full prescribing information and published resources when

 - Pregabalin, duloxetine, and tapentadol ER have been approved for relief of diabetic peripheral neuropathy; however, none of these agents affords complete relief, even when used in combination. - Either pregabalin or duloxetine is recommended as initial pharmacologic therapy for neuropathic pain in diabetes.
-The use of tapentadol ER is generally not recommended as a first or second-line therapy due to safety concerns such as high-risk for addiction, and the evidence for its use is considered weaker. - Venlafaxine, amitriptyline, gabapentin, carbamazepine, tramadol, and topical capsaicin may also be effective and could be considered for treatment of painful diabetic peripheral neuropathy. - In general, other published guidelines support recommendations from the AAN and ADA concerning the use of the neuropathic pain and fibromyalgia agents in the management of diabetic neuropathy (Dworkin et al 2007, Handelsman et al 2015, Pop-Busui et al 2017).
+The use of tapentadol ER is generally not recommended as a first or second-line therapy due to safety concerns such as high-risk for addiction, and the evidence for its use is considered weaker. - Tricyclic antidepressants, venlafaxine, carbamazepine, and topical capsaicin are not approved for the treatment of painful diabetic peripheral neuropathy, but may be effective and can be considered as treatment options. - In general, other published guidelines support recommendations from the AAN and ADA concerning the use of the neuropathic pain and fibromyalgia agents in the management of diabetic neuropathy (Dworkin et al 2007, Handelsman et al 2015, Pop-Busui et al 2017).